 A successful six-monthly review

-Between these reviews, your students are responsible for actively taking on board your feedback and commentary and implementing it throughout the remainder of their training agreement.
+Between these reviews, your students are responsible for actively taking on board your feedback and implementing it through the remainder of their training agreement.